iterative/dvc.org/static/docs/commands-reference/import.md

 ## Description

+In some cases it is convenient to add a data file to a workspace such that it will be automatically updated when the data source is updated.
+One project might produce occasional data files that are used in other projects, for example.
+Or a government agency might produce occasionally updated data of use in a project.

 DVC supports `.dvc` files which refer to an external data file, see [External Dependencies](/doc/user-guide/external-dependencies).
-In such a DVC file, the `deps` section will list the remote file specification and the `outs` section will list the local file name in the workspace.
+In such a DVC file, the `deps` section lists a remote file specification, and the `outs` section lists the corresponding local file name in the workspace.
 It records enough data from the remote file to enable DVC to efficiently check the remote file to determine if the local file is out of date.
+DVC uses this data to then download the file to the workspace, and to re-download it upon changes.

 The `dvc import` command helps the user create such an external data dependency.

-It generates a DVC file listing in the `deps` section the resource named in the `url` parameter, and in the `outs` section the file named in the `out` parameter.

 DVC supports several types of remote files: